melindaahli/trivia-22-23/README.md

   - [ ] Used the function keyword.
   - [ ] Named the component AnswerChoices.
-  - [ ] Included a return statement with an empty div.
+  - [ ] Included a return statement with an empty div that has a className of “answer-choice”.
   - [ ] Exported the AnswerChoices component at the end.

 In the Question component: